Required Tools

 Essential Equipment

-- Trash Bags: For collecting and disposing of unwanted items.
+- Heavy-Duty Garbage Bags: For collecting and disposing of waste and unwanted items.

-- Gloves: To protect hands from dirt, sharp objects, and potential contaminants.
+- Gloves: To protect hands from sharp objects and contaminants during cleanup.

 Optional Equipment

-- Labeling System: For organizing items that are being kept, donated, or discarded.
+- Labeling System: For organizing items that are being sorted and kept, ensuring they are returned to their proper place.

 Rental vs Purchase